morloc-project/morloc/README.md

-The goal of Morloc is provide a universal interface to functions across computer languages that will allow programmers to share snippets of code that anyone can snap together to make their own custom applications.
+The goal of Morloc is provide a universal interface to functions across computer languages that will allow programmers to share snippets of code that anyone can snap together to make their own applications.
 The common interface is a semantic type system that describes the relationships between language-specific types, data formats, and abstract concepts.
 Based on the types, the compiler generates the code needed to link functions between languages and also to direct automation of mundane tasks such as data validation, type/format conversions, data caching, distributed computing, and file reading/writing.
-I am also designing a cross-language database that makes functions searchable by type (a little like [Hoogle](https://www.haskell.org/hoogle/)).
+I am also designing a cross-language database that makes functions searchable by type (like [Hoogle](https://www.haskell.org/hoogle/)).
 Ultimately, I hope to build a GitHub-like community portal around Morloc where users can upload packages of functions or import them into their own programs.

 ## Installation